leondeklerk/node-ts-template/README.md

 Configured with the following:

 -   Linting with Eslint and Prettier
 -   Pre commit type-checking and linting with Husky
-- NPM scripts for lint, type-check, build, and development.
+-   Bun scripts for lint, type-check, build, and development.
 -   Renovate dependency updates